Wikia/Mike/mycroft_holmes/sources/README.md

 https://developers.google.com/analytics/devguides/reporting/core/v4/authorization.

 * "Google Analytics Reporting API" needs to be enabled for service account.
-* You need to an email specified in service account JSON to your Google Analytics users.
+* You need to add an email (specified in service account JSON file) to your GA users.

 > See https://github.com/Wikia/Mike/issues/12 for more details and troubleshooting guides.